-- Simmered 375g pitted dates with 100ml orange juice and 100ml water for 10 minutes until soft.
-Left to cool.
+- Simmer the dates, orange juice and water in a pan for ten minutes until soft.
+Leave to cool.

-- Pressed 2/3 of mixture into the bottom of a 9″ sq silicone mould until firm.
+- Press two thirds of the mixture into the bottom of a 23 cm (9″) sq silicone mould or lined baking tin until firm.

 - Spread over the date mixture.

-- Stirred in a tbsp of water into the remaining crumble to make the mixture stick a little.
+- Stir a tbsp of water into the remaining third of the crumble to make the mixture stick a little.

-- Left to cool and cut into 16 squares.
+- Leave to cool then cut into 16 squares.

 As it happened, we didn’t make it to the beach.
 The roads were just too difficult to negotiate, so we had a stomp around Bodmin Moor instead.